sahith-narahari/tendermint/docs/architecture/adr-056-proving-amnesia-attack.md

 The evidence should contain the precommit votes for the intersection of validators that voted for both rounds.
 The votes should be all valid and the height and time that the infringement was made should be within:

-`Bonding period - Amnesia trial period - Gossip safety margin`
+`Trusting period - Amnesia trial period - Gossip safety margin`

 With reference to the honest nodes, C1 and C2, in the schematic, C2 will not PRECOMMIT an earlier round, but it is likely, if a node in C1 were to recieve +2/3 PREVOTE's or PRECOMMIT's for a higher round, that it would remove the lock and PREVOTE and PRECOMMIT for the later round.
 Therefore, unfortunately it is not a case of simply punishing all nodes that have double voted in the `PotentialAmnesiaEvidence`.

 Instead we use the Proof of Lock Change (PoLC) referred to in the [consensus spec](https://github.com/tendermint/spec/blob/master/spec/consensus/consensus.md#terms).
-When an honest node votes again for a later round, in very rare cases, it will generate the PoLC and store it in the evidence reactor for a time equal to the `Bonding Period`
+When an honest node votes again for a later round, in very rare cases, it will generate the PoLC and store it in the evidence reactor for a time equal to the `Trusting Period`

 ```
 type ProofOfLockChange struct {